Blackbody Radiation Calculator

 Those examples show the same pattern you will see in your own calculations: cooler sources peak farther to the red and infrared, while hotter sources push toward blue and ultraviolet wavelengths.
 That shift is one of the most memorable ideas in thermal radiation, and it is easy to explore numerically with a few sample inputs.

-If you want to keep going, pair this calculator with the Wien's displacement, Stefan–Boltzmann, and radiation pressure calculators.
+This blackbody radiation calculator pairs naturally with other thermal-radiation tools when you want a fuller picture than one wavelength can provide.
+You can continue with the Wien's displacement, Stefan–Boltzmann, and radiation pressure calculators.
 Together, they show how temperature affects peak wavelength, total emitted power, and the momentum carried by light.
 This page focuses on the wavelength-by-wavelength picture, which is often the best place to start when you want to understand what a hot object is actually emitting and why it looks the way it does.

 Use nanometers for wavelength and kelvins for temperature.
 The calculator converts wavelength to meters internally so Planck's law stays consistent with SI constants.